 Understanding how teams, groups and channels all interact with each other in the Office 365 environment is at the very least confusing and often times frustrating.
-Not to mention explaining how it’s meant to work to coworkers or employees, it becomes near impossible.
+Explaining how Teams is meant to work to coworkers or employees, on a wide scale, can become near impossible.
 Check out our rundown below to get a better idea how all the pieces are meant to fit together.

 What are Teams in Microsoft Teams?

 Microsoft Teams is a collection of people, content, and tools surrounding different projects and outcomes within an organization.
 Teams can be private, only available to invited users or public, where up to 2500 people can join.
 However, conversations files and notes across team channels are only visible to members of the team.

 An important thing to remember when creating a Microsoft Team is that Teams won’t give you a warning if a team with the same name already exists, which can cause problems for all other Office 365 elements that are created along with it.
 It’s important to search Teams by the button “Add Team” before you create a new one.